 I didn’t know it then, but I now understand that my sister and I were reflections of each other’s Shadow.

-We adapted to our childhood in opposite ways - unconsciously creating personas that helped us survive, while mirroring back the disowned shadow parts of ourselves in one another - and triggering each other in that reflection.
+We adapted to our childhood in opposite ways - unconsciously creating personas that helped us survive.
+We mirrored back the disowned shadow parts of ourselves in one another and deeply triggered each other in that reflection.

-I shaped myself into someone who was composed, controlled, people-pleasing, and overly responsible.
+I shaped myself into someone who was composed, controlled, people-pleasing, secretly rebellious, and overly responsible.

 Her expression to the world was colored in the very qualities I worked so hard to contain, just as mine embodied the ones she could not hold.